tibotix/id_schema/README.md

 ### RandomGroup

-The `RandomGroup` component allows to generate a random sequence of a predefined alphabet with a predefined length range.
-A length range can have a minimum length and a maximum length.
-Valid length ranges are for example:
+The `RandomGroup` component allows to generate a random sequence of a predefined alphabet with a predefined length.
+A length can either be a `LengthRange` or `LengthSequence`.
+A `LengthRange` has a minimum length and a maximum length.
+Valid `LengthRange`s are for example:

 ```python
 LengthRange(1) # always maps to 1